-Mentor30Engineers is a new competition inviting young engineers to conceive an idea that tackles a problem in society.
+Mentor30Engineers is a new competition inviting student and graduate engineers to conceive an idea that tackles a problem in society.
 Our society is a complex machine in the way that information is collected, decisions are made, how decisions and actions are communicated – sometimes this works and sometimes it breaks down resulting in major impacts on people’s lives.

-Mentor30Engineers invites engineers to stretch their minds and come up with a solution to some of the biggest challenges facing society today (our aim is to stimulate thinking beyond app solutions that tend to proliferate business competitions).
-In this no holds barred competition, we are looking for imaginative and inspiring big ideas.
+Mentor30Engineers invites student and graduate engineers to stretch their minds and come up with a solution to some of the biggest challenges facing society today (our aim is to stimulate thinking beyond app solutions that tend to proliferate business competitions).
+In this no-holds-barred competition, we are looking for imaginative and inspiring big ideas.

 To enter this creative-thinking/problem-solving competition, entrants need to select one of the topics listed under Essay Topics (see below), formulate their idea and describe the idea in an essay.

-Thirty engineers who submit the most well thought out ideas that could solve the problem, demonstrating the use of engineering skills in their thinking, will each receive a Mentor30Engineers prize – 30 hours of career or entrepreneurship mentoring by a Sainsbury Management Fellow.
+Thirty engineers/engineering students who submit the most well thought out ideas that could solve the problem, demonstrating the use of engineering skills in their thinking, will each receive a Mentor30Engineers prize – 30 hours of career or entrepreneurship mentoring by a Sainsbury Management Fellow.

 This new competition marks 30 years of the Sainsbury Management Fellowship.
 Winners of a Mentor30Engineers prize will benefit from the SMF’s wealth of experience, knowledge, contacts and gain valuable support with career/ entrepreneurship ambitions.